deadlyvipers/dojo_rules/introduction.md

 This is my introduction to dojo rules.
-My favorite Code School path is React
+My favorite Code School path is JavaScript